Bracero Program: Effects

-Prior to the end of the Bracero Program in 1964, The Chualar Bus Crash in Salinas, California made headlines illustrating just how harsh braceros situations were in California.
+Prior to the end of the Bracero Program in 1964, the Chualar bus crash in Salinas, California made headlines illustrating just how harsh braceros situations were in California.
 In the accident 31 braceros lost their lives in a collision with a train and a bracero transportation truck.
 This particular accident led activist groups from agriculture and the cities to come together and strongly oppose the Bracero Program.
-As a result, it was followed by the rise to prominence of the United Farm Workers and the subsequent transformation of American migrant labor under the leadership of César Chávez, Gilbert Padilla, and Dolores Huerta.
-According to Manuel Garcia y Griego, a political scientist and author of The Importation of Mexican Contract Laborers to the United States 1942–1964, the Contract-Labor Program "left an important legacy for the economies, migration patterns, and politics of the United States and Mexico".
-Griego's article discusses the bargaining position of both countries, arguing that the Mexican government lost all real bargaining-power after 1950.
+Griego, a political scientist discusses the bargaining position of both countries, arguing that the Mexican government lost all real bargaining-power after 1950.
 In addition to the surge of activism in American migrant labor the Chicano Movement was now in the forefront creating a united image on behalf of the fight against the Bracero Program.

-The end of the Bracero Program in 1964 was followed by the rise to prominence of the United Farm Workers and the subsequent transformation of American migrant labor under the leadership of César Chávez, Gilbert Padilla, and Dolores Huerta.
-According to Manuel Garcia y Griego, a political scientist and author of The Importation of Mexican Contract Laborers to the United States 1942–1964, the Contract-Labor Program "left an important legacy for the economies, migration patterns, and politics of the United States and Mexico".
-Griego's article discusses the bargaining position of both countries, arguing that the Mexican government lost all real bargaining-power after 1950.